Introduction

 $ git reset --hard origin/main

-Let’s make two changes, one to plot_buoys.py
+Let’s make two changes, one to plot_buoys.py and one to README.md.
+In both

 cases add a line to the file listing yourself as an author of the file.
 In